worldmobilegroup/aya-node/docs/guide_join_devnet.md

 rustup update
 ```

-Configure Rust Nighly (Nighly is needed to build subkey, it can be skipped if you don't want to compile subkey)
+Configure Rust Nighly (Nighly is needed to build subkey, it can be skipped if you don't want to compile subkey but subkey is expected if you want to use the scripts in the utils folder of the aya-node repository.)
 ```bash
 rustup update nightly
 rustup target add wasm32-unknown-unknown --toolchain nightly